vigneshshanmugam/first-contentful-paint/README.md

 <script src="https://unpkg.com/first-contentful-paint/dist/first-contentful-paint.umd.js"></script>
 ```

-You can accesss the library on `window.getFCP`.
+You can access the library on `window.getFCP`.

 ### Usage